gobbyo/kinetic-display/docs/assembly/actuatorassembly.md

 The tools and parts needed include: a regular tipped screwdriver, super glue, `digit-gear10.stl`, and a DC brushed toy motor.

 1. **Apply Glue**: Add a drop of super glue to the shaft gear.
 Ensure the gear is 10mm high with a 5mm hole.
+Avoid excess glue to prevent it from seeping into the motor shaft.
    ![shaftstep1](../img/motor-shaft-gear/2-motor-shaft-gear.webp)
 1. **Attach the Gear**: Position the DC motor vertically so the bottom of the shaft rests on a hard surface.
 Use the screwdriver to press the gear 5mm down onto the shaft.
+Ensure the gear is aligned and does not wobble.
    ![shaftstep2](../img/motor-shaft-gear/3-motor-shaft-gear.webp)
 1. **Repeat**: Follow these steps for the remaining 29 motors.
+Allow the glue to cure for at least 10 minutes before proceeding.
    ![shaftstep4](../img/motor-shaft-gear/4-motor-shaft-gear.webp)

 ## Wires